Iframes and Process Allocation

 <iframe src="https://www.monday.com/teams_extension"></iframe>

-Now, there's an iframe embedded in the page, pointing to a different origin, hosting the third-party application.
+Now, there's an iframe embedded in the page, pointing to a different site, hosting the third-party application.

 How does the browser allocate processes for this case?